guilhermesimoes/guilhermesimoes.github.io/_posts/2026-04-09-making-dark-mode-work-with-bfcache.md

 Still, the issues I found were not really related to dark mode.
 They were just the sum of the bfcache plus a user choice that persisted across page navigations.
 Issues like these can surface on any multi-page site that keeps user state.
 An e-commerce site may show a stale shopping cart or wishlist when a user navigates back.
 Or a news site may display articles in a grid layout even after a user changes it to a list layout if he then navigates back.

 The point is that while the [bfcache] makes it really fast to access previous pages, it does introduce its own set of challenges.
-Making dark mode work seamlessly is just one of those challenges.
+Making dark mode work seamlessly is just one of those challenges.[^3]

 Incidentally, I tested my favourite tech news site, [Ars Technica], and it has the same stale theme issue!
 It's a minor quibble, but this sort of stuff might be more common than I thought.
 And it's not that hard to fix!

+[^1]: If this snippet is included at the bottom of the page (and not in the `<head>` element) we run the risk of witnessing a flash of incorrect color theme.

-[^1]: Another option was to not initially add the `animatable` class to the `html` element, and only add it when the theme toggle button is clicked and then remove it after the animations end.
+[^2]: Another option is to initially omit the `animatable` class from the `<html>` element, and only add it when the theme toggle button is clicked.
+Then remove the class after the animations end.

+[^3]: Another challenge is analytics.
+Pages restored from the bfcache don't count as new pageviews.
+If we want to count those we also need to use the `pageshow` event.

 [dark mode]: https://bnijenhuis.nl/notes/user-friendly-dark-mode/